apache/directory-fortress-core/README-LOAD-TESTING.md

 When running tests that consume lots of memory, e.g. using many threads and/or enabling REST, the process hangs.
 Jmeter and log4j logs stop outputing.
 The machine's otherwise unaffected.
 LDAP and/or HTTP servers are responsive.
 Root Cause:
 Most likely jmeter has run out of memory.
-Unfortunately, when this happens, an error is not reported.
+An error is not reported.
 The process hangs and stops responding.

 Remedy:
 Edit the project's pom.mxl.
 Goto the loadtest profile.
 Increase the memory allocation, e.g. 2048 (2GB):